 A real functional mushroom stack discloses three things on the label: per-mushroom milligrams, fruiting body vs mycelium, and beta-glucan percentage.
 Brands that hide one of those three are betting you won’t ask.
 This guide focuses on 5 blends that don’t hide — plus one budget option and one gummy that we include with caveats so you can see exactly where the trade-offs are.

 As an Amazon Associate, DeskFitPro earns from qualifying purchases.
-We only recommend products we’d buy ourselves — and we paid for the ones we tested.
+We only recommend products we’d buy ourselves — and every recommendation must meet our published evaluation criteria.

 Health disclaimer: Functional mushrooms can interact with blood thinners, immunosuppressants, and diabetes medication.
 Reishi and turkey tail in particular have mild anticoagulant effects.
 Talk to your healthcare provider before starting any new supplement, especially if you take medication or have an autoimmune condition.